Nishant-Nagururu/DTE_CTGAN/README.md

 ---

-## License

-This project is provided under the terms specified by the contributors.
-Make sure to check with the original authors if you intend to use this for commercial applications.

----

 Thank you for using **CTGAN**!
 If you find this work helpful, please consider giving this repository a ⭐.
-If you have any issues or questions, feel free to open an issue or submit a pull request.
+If you have any issues or questions, feel free to contact me at nishant.nagururu@ufl.edu